Quicksilver Running Club

 You are required to have a light source at start.
 Civil twilight is at 5:36am and sunrise at 6:04am.
 The race will start is being moved to the Hacienda entrance of Almaden Quicksilver County Park in historic New Almaden.
-Runners will immediately begin a gentle climb in the dark through English Camp, past San Cristobol Mine, through a rock quarry, and around Hidalgo Cemetery all while dark.
+Runners will immediately begin a gentle climb in the dark through English Camp, past San Cristobol Mine, and around Hidalgo Cemetery all while dark.
 You then head west towards Sierra Azul Open Space and your first Aid Station at Hicks Road Aid Station captained by super ultra veterans and Quicksilver Running Club members Clare Abram and Scott Laberge.
 Crew will be able to cheer you on here.
-You will then climb up towards Mt Umunhum to nearby Bald Mountain upon which you will hopefully be able to enjoy the sunrise with Aid Station Captain Jeff Clowers.
+You will then climb up towards Mt Umunhum.
 We will have a photographer like last year to grab those great shots of morning bliss.

 You will then continue towards neighboring Los Gatos and the Lexington Reservoir and home to National Champion Los Gatos Rowing Club.
 Say hello to aid station captain Amy Burton at the Lexington Reservoir aid station, and thank her for not racing this year and kicking your butt.
 You may wish to jump in a boat or your crew’s car because from here you will experience the toughest section of the course (Look for a surprise along the way), enduring an exposed lengthy climb up the famed Priest Rock Trail (AKA Dogmeat).
 At the top of Dog Meat, and new for 2017, is a 4 miles down and 4 miles up trip on the Kennedy Trail.
-After that, it's over the unforgiving “Dead Kennedy Rollers” to El Sombroso.
+After that, it's over the unforgiving “Dead Kennedy Rollers” to Mt.
+El Sombroso.
 However, before heading down the mountain back into the mines of Quicksilver Park, you will get to party with Kennedy Aid Station Captain Loren Lewis.
 It’s his birthday around this time of year, so you may wish to stop and enjoy a cold one before your rocky descent.
 When you arrive back to Hicks Road Aid Station, you will be glad to see your friends and family because you will be torn up.
 Get refreshed and psyched up because your historic tour of Quicksilver will begin.